opulo-inc/ohai/docs/lumen/x-gantry/index.md

 * Route a 1.5m-long piece of `GT2-belt` through `x-gantry-back`

 	!!!info "Belt routing step-by-step"
-			* Start by running the belt through the left-side slot on `x-gantry-back' and leave 75mm of extra belt poking out
+			* Start by running the belt through the left-side slot on `x-gantry-back` and leave 75mm of extra belt poking out
 			* Run it through the extrusion towards the `x-motor-mount`
 			* Wrap it around the `timing-pulley`
 			* Run it back through the extrusion towards the `x-idler-mount`